 Child Custody Basics

-When parents divorce, the divorce decree will specify with whom the divorcing couple's children will live (and circumstances under which the other parent will visit with the children).
+When parents get divorced, the divorce decree will specify with whom the divorcing couple's children will live (and circumstances under which the other parent will visit with the children).
 Often, parents work out these arrangements between themselves, either completely voluntarily or with the assistance of their attorneys or a mediator.
-When they are unable to reach a decision, however, or when unmarried parents are unable to agree on who will have custody of their child, the court may intervene and make a decision based on the child's best interests.
-(For handy reference you can keep with you, download FindLaw's Guide to Child Custody [pdf].)
+When they're unable to reach a decision, or when unmarried parents are unable to agree on who gets custody, the court may intervene and make a decision based on the child's best interests.

 Physical and Legal Custody